New Jersey Naval Militia: History

 The New Jersey Naval Militia was originally called the Naval Reserve of New Jersey.
 Founded in 1895, with the purpose of protecting the coast, harbors, and waterfront property.
 After the passage of the Federal Naval Reserve Law of 1916, the name was changed to the Naval Militia of New Jersey.
 The NJNM first saw combat during the Spanish–American War, and also fought in the World War I and World War II.
 After reaching a peak strength of 3,590 during the Korean War, the NJNM was absorbed by the United States Naval Reserve in 1963, after which it ceased to exist as an independent organization.

 In 1999, the NJNM was reorganized by Governor Christine Todd-Whitman to better integrate the NJNM with the New Jersey State Guard.

-In April 2002, the NJNM was stood down by the Adjutant General due to organizational and personnel issues.